Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Discussion of the main caveats

-In \cite{arcasedda2020}, we found remnant masses only up to $\sim{}200$ M$_\odot$, significantly lower than the results presented here for most models.
+Arca Sedda et al. (2020, \cite{arcasedda2020}) found remnant masses only up to $\sim{}200$ M$_\odot$, significantly lower than the results presented here for most models.
 The main reason for this difference is that \cite{arcasedda2020} fixed the escape velocity from NSCs to $v_{\rm esc}=100$ km s$^{-1}$ and did not change this parameter.
-Our results are consistent with other models (e.g. \citealt{antonini2019}), where higher values of $v_{\rm esc}$ are explored.
+Our results are consistent with other models (e.g. \cite{antonini2019}), where higher values of $v_{\rm esc}$ are explored.
 This result is remarkable when considering that \cite{antonini2019} adopt a more accurate model for dynamical interactions than the one presented here.
 Hence, escape velocities are the key ingredient to understand the mass spectrum of BHs in NSCs.

 Finally, we include a simple redshift dependence based on the $f_i(t)$ functions.
 Alternative redshift dependencies can be obtained by changing $f_i(t)$.
 For example, if we assume $f_{\rm NSC}=0.1$ (constant with redshift), we obtain an upper limit to the merger rate density associated with NSCs, because they are unlikely to contribute to 10\% of the overall cosmic star formation rate.
 Under such extreme assumption, the local BBH merger rate density from NSCs is $\mathcal{R}_{\rm NSC}\approx{}7-10$ Gpc$^{-3}$ yr$^{-1}$, i.e. approximately a factor of 10 higher than the models we presented in Figures~\ref{fig:MRD} and \ref{fig:MRD_other}.